simonmichael/hledger/hledger/hledger.m4.md

       "1", "none"
       ```

-     If you have CSV like this, use [conditional rules](#if-block) instead.
+     If your CSV has amount values like this, use [conditional rules](#if-block) instead.
-     For example, if you want hledger to choose the value containing non-zero digits:
+     For example, to make hledger to choose the value containing non-zero digits:

       ```rules
       fields date, description, in, out